Fig77/Ruby-on-Rails-Article-web/README.md

 # Ruby on Rails Articles project

 A website concept that will let users read and write articles, after creating an account, users can post and rate them.
-Made with Ruby on Rails.
+Made with Ruby on Rails and deployed to Heroku.

 Index
 =====